 Strand’s philosophy was that reality is unchanging.
 It can't be altered with a brush stroke or an eraser.
 Cameras record that unchanging reality, and it’s the photographer’s job to bring life and meaning to it.

-You can see that philosophy in photos like “Abstraction.”
+You can see that philosophy in photographs such as “Abstraction.”
 This image is made with simple things – a table, and shadows cast by the awning overhead.
 It’s one of the first abstract photographs ever created, and as such, it doesn't force you to recognize the objects within the scene for what they are.
 Instead, this image makes you look at everyday geometry in a new and unusual way.

 By looking at the work of these three photographers, you can see how photography evolved over time.
 Once, photographs were viewed simply as a way to document the world as the lens saw it.
 But over the course of a century, it turned into one of the greatest art forms known to humankind.